D-Day Landings marathon

 changing rooms, musical entertainment on the races, buffet of local food, physiotherapy area, technical t-shirts, etc.

-Take advantage of the bib home delivery
+Take advantage of bib home delivery

-(valid in France at the rate of 8,00€ on the D-Day Landings Marathon, the Pegasus Half Marathon, the 10 km - Crédit Agricole Normandie and at the rate of 10,00€ on the Rochambelle).
+(valid in mainland France for €10.00 on D-Day Landings Marathon, the Pegasus Half Marathon, 10K - Crédit Agricole Normandie and la Rochambelle).

-before May 31, 2023 (except Rochambelle walkers and Foulées).
+before June 11, 2025 (excluding Rochambelle walkers and Foulées).

 Each participant undertakes